+I am now training at Duke University in Durham, North Carolina, with Nunzio Esposto.
 I attend a virtual, on-line school called International Connections Academy.
 I really like the program because it offer a great education and give me the flexibility with my training and competitive schedule.

 The first picture my dad saw of me.
 I was about 18 months old.
 The key around my neck was on me when I was taken to the orphanage.